What is rodenticide?

 In Your Community

-- Attend your next community meeting to discuss and educate about the deleterious effects of these poisons (ie. HOAs, Residential Associations, Neighborhood Councils, school, religious organization or other community groups.)
+- Attend your next community meeting (ie. HOAs, Residential Associations, Neighborhood Councils, school, religious organization or other community groups) to educate your neighbors about the deleterious effects of these poisons

 - Ask your community to take a formal stand to abandon the use of ALL anticoagulant rodenticides with a No Rodent Poison resolution.